 “From the moment I found out I was pregnant, I had a birth plan laid out in my head,” says Weber.
 “And even after we discovered I was pregnant with twins, which is considered to be a high-risk pregnancy, my providers were still supportive of my original birth plan to deliver the babies vaginally and without any pain medicine intervention.”

 Weber was induced on a Friday morning in May 2015.
-Dr. Thompson briefed the OB staff on Weber’s situation and her plan to deliver naturally.
-After 32 hours of labor, Dr. Thompson and Weber had a long discussion about Weber’s plan and how she wanted to proceed.
+The OB staff was briefed on Weber’s situation and her plan to deliver naturally.
+After 32 hours of labor, Weber's physician had a long discussion about with Weber about the birthing plan and how she wanted to proceed.
 Even though she felt pressure from her family to have a cesarean delivery, Weber decided to stick to her original plan for a natural delivery.

-“At the end of the day, the goal is a healthy mom and baby, but the journey of getting there can be quite an adventure,” says Thompson.
+The goal is a healthy mom and baby, but the journey of getting there can be quite an adventure.

 “If I’ve learned anything that I’m able to apply to parenting from my labor and delivery experience, it is to be prepared for the unexpected,” says Weber.
-“If it wasn’t for the support and encouragement from Dr. Thompson and her team, my birthing experience would have been completely different.”
+“If it wasn’t for the support and encouragement from the OB team, my birthing experience would have been completely different.”